Virgin Logo

 The word, handwritten and underlined with a single line, was just that.
 The lettering soars steeply, conveying the Sex Pistols’ recklessness and reflecting the company’s values.
 It conveys a commitment to providing the best service, the latest technology, and everything admirable.

 The second end of the V is like reaching for the sky.
-It shows the Virgin’s desire to conquer new peaks, both figuratively and literally (the purchase of aircraft, the creation of balloons, and blimps were underway).
+It shows the Virgin’s desire to conquer new peaks, both figuratively and literally (the purchase of aircraft, the creation of balloons, and the development of blimps were underway).
 It reminds me of the raised-hand gesture, usually seen at rock concerts.
 The V is also like the symbol of victory used by the hippies.

 2006 – today